OpenAstronomy/openastronomy.github.io/gsoc2015/ideas_sunpy.md

 `Lightcurve` is designed to read in, process and store meta data related to solar physics time series data.
 Currently, `Lightcurve` uses the pandas library as its underlying data structure, however, this is subject to change in the future.

-Much like the `map` submodule, `lightcurve` needs to be able to read in various supported data formats (such as FITS, ascii and others in the future), store their meta data and give users easy and unified access to this metadata independently of the original source of the data.
+Much like the `map` submodule, `lightcurve` needs to be able to read in various supported data formats (such as FITS, ascii and others in the future), store their meta data and give users Beginner and unified access to this metadata independently of the original source of the data.

 As currently implemented (as of 0.5) the `lightcurve` module performs three core tasks: